Welcome to the Campaign for Regional Broadcasting Midlands

 - Pebble Mill is long gone

-Other broadcasters fare little better when it comes to spending money with independent producers in the Midlands or representing it at a national level
+Other broadcasters fare only a little better when it comes to spending money with independent producers in the Midlands or representing it at a national level

 A region of firsts